 The polarization crisis can be resolved without resorting to constitutional changes.
 FairVote’s proposals that most directly speak to this problem zero in on key statutory laws for how we hold elections and how we structure rules in legislative chambers:

-U.S. House Elections and State Legislatures: We are building support for the Ranked Choice Voting Act.
+U.S. House Elections and State Legislatures: We are building support for the Fair Representation Act.
 It would make three key changes:

-State legislatures also would benefit from ranked choice voting, ideally in multi-winner districts or in combination with reforms to primaries such as the Top Four primary.
+State legislatures also would benefit from ranked choice voting, ideally in multi-winner districts.

 Elections for Governor and U.S. Senate: We support ranked choice voting in these elections.